 - The board consists of a minimum of three (3) and a maximum of fifteen (15) natural persons, who designate a chair, a secretary and a treasurer from among their number.

 - Board members are appointed for a term not exceeding three (3) years.
-For this purpose, a year is deemed to be the period between two successive annual general assemblies of members.
+In case, the continuity of affairs of the board requires an extension of no more than one year, the board has the right to decide on this.
 The board members resign in accordance with a rota drawn up for this purpose by the board.
-A board member who resigns in accordance with the rota is eligible for
+A board member who resigns in accordance with the rota is eligible for reappointment.

 - The board is charged with managing the Association.